Let the Market Fight Climate Change

 Now is the time to make it plain that we need a price on carbon.
 Show your support, talk it up, make some noise, and VOTE!

 California is pushing the limits to reduce greenhouse gas emissions.
-In the session just closed, the State Legislature passed two bills to reduce emissions to 40% below 1990 levels by 2030 – SB 32 (F. Pavley) requiring the change, and its companion bill AB 197 (E. Garcia) requiring additional accountability for it and special considerations for disadvantaged communities.
-Governor Brown […]Continue Reading ...
+In the session just closed, the State Legislature passed two bills to reduce emissions to 40% below 1990 levels by 2030 – SB 32 (F. Pavley) requiring the change, and its companion bill AB 197 (E. Garcia) requiring additional accountability for it.
+Governor Brown has signed both.
+The former goal set […]Continue Reading ...

 Congressional Republicans and climate change.
 You know what Republicans think, right?
 Not so fast.
 Some Congressional Republicans are moving away from the party line to proactively reach toward a clean energy future.
 This is an excellent opportunity – both economically and politically .
 In recent years, many conservatives and Republicans have individually spoken out on the importance of action on […]Continue Reading ...